Chart Color Schemes

 South Morang - South features high concentrations of family households, with a lower-than-average median household size

-Family households account for 78.1% of all households, including 42.8% couples with children, 21.1% couples without children, and 13.1% single parent families.
-Non-family households constitute the remaining 21.9%, with lone person households at 19.6% and group households making up 2.3%.
-The median household size is 2.8 people, smaller than the Greater Melbourne average of 2.9.
+Family households account for 78.1% of all households, consisting of 42.8% couples with children, 21.1% couples without children, and 13.1% single parent families.
+Non-family households make up the remaining 21.9%, with lone person households at 19.6% and group households comprising 2.3% of the total.
+The median household size is 2.8 people, which is smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households